motoani/Amaze_II/README.md

 There are two main tasks each allocated to an ESP32 core.
 Core 0 identifies which triangles should be projected from 'chunks', does the projection and places triangles and tiles onto queues.
 Simultaneously Core 1 rasterises the queues into ping-pong frame buffers.

-Small RTOS tasks are also running for managing gameplay events and once per second information.
+Small RTOS tasks are also running for managing gameplay events, a sound effects queue and once per second information.
 These should not use floating point operations so as not to require additional register saves on task switching.

 Presently the ESP-IDF API for DMA is used to send parallel data to the Lilygo T-display TFT unit without the use of a library overlay.
 At present the program will NOT work on SPI-interfaced displays without modification of the code.